BehavioralSignalTechnologies/ser_robustness/docs/corruption_types.md

 # Corruption Types 🦾

-Here, we describe the various types of noises and effects applied to the clean dataset and the parameters that can be adjusted to customize the corruption process.
+Here, we describe the various types of corruptions applied to the clean dataset and the parameters that can be adjusted to customize the corruption process.
 For a detailed explanation of the configuration file, refer to the [Configuration](configuration.md) section.